Storage

 sbom_content_hash bytea (hex in code) SHA-256 of raw SBOM bytes

-artifact_path varchar(1024) Path in artifact store; set on submission
+artifact_path varchar(1024) IPFS CID in artifact store

 status enum pendingprocessed or failed